$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Supplementary Experiments

 In the previous experiments, all models were based on pure text-only large language models.
 To further explore the applicability of vision-language models (VLMs) to the sentence-to-image steganography task, we conducted additional experiments using Qwen2-vl \cite{Qwen2-VL} as a representative VLM.
-However, the results showed that Qwen2-vl failed to fit the training data.
+However, the results showed that Qwen2-vl failed to fit the training data. \cref{fig:vlm_error_case} shows a failure case of $\mathrm{S^2LM}$-Qwen2-vl-2B on IVT-L. The model can output the $\langle \texttt{SECRET\_START} \rangle$ and $\langle \texttt{SECRET\_END} \rangle$ tokens.
+However, the recovered text is entirely different from the ground-truth message.

-We hypothesize that this underperformance stems from the fundamental difference between visual understanding and steganography.
+We hypothesize that this underperformance stems from the \textbf{fundamental difference between visual understanding and steganography}.
 While VLMs are primarily optimized for visual tasks, which focusing on understanding objects, scenes, and spatial relationships within images.
-However, steganography emphasizes decoding secret messages by focusing on subtle, imperceptible signals embedded within images.
+However, steganography emphasizes decoding secret messages by focusing on imperceptible signals embedded within images.
 Unlike typical vision-language alignment tasks, steganography does not require high-level visual semantics but rather the capacity to detect and interpret fine-grained patterns that are deliberately encoded.
 This highlights the need for models specifically tailored to the semantic embedding and recovery processes intrinsic to image-based steganography.